-Derivative Action.
-Wolfson v.
+Derivative Actions.
+On December 3, 2021, putative shareholder Barbara Wolfson filed a derivative complaint purportedly on Eargo's behalf against members of the Board of Directors and the Company as nominal defendant, captioned Wolfson v.
 Christian Gormsen, Joshua Makower, Douglas J. Hughes, Nina Louise Richardson, Katie J. Bayne, Peter Tuxen Bisgaard, A. Brooke Seawell, David Wu, and Eargo, Inc., No. 21-cv-09342 (N.D.
 Cal.
 Dec.
-3, 2021).
-On December 3, 2021, putative shareholder Barbara Wolfson filed a derivative complaint purportedly on Eargo's behalf against members of the Board of Directors and the Company as nominal defendant (the "Derivative Action").
+3, 2021) (the "Wolfson Action").
 Plaintiff asserts, among other things, that the defendants breached their fiduciary duties by allegedly failing to implement and maintain an effective system of internal controls related to the Company's financial reporting, public disclosures and compliance with laws, rules and regulations governing the business.
 Plaintiff purports to assert derivative claims on the Company's behalf for alleged violations of Section 14(a) of the Securities Exchange Act of 1934, as amended, breach of fiduciary duty, waste of corporate assets, and aiding and abetting.
-On March 1, 2022, the court entered the parties' stipulation staying the Derivative Action until the anticipated motion to dismiss in the Securities Class Action is decided.
+On March 1, 2022, the court entered the parties' stipulation staying the Wolfson Action until the pending motion to dismiss in the Securities Class Action is decided.
+On June 9, 2022, putative shareholder Brodie Woodward filed a derivative complaint purportedly on Eargo's behalf against the same defendants as in the Wolfson Action, as well as Juliet Tammenoms Bakker, Adam Laponis, and Geoff Pardo, captioned Woodward v.
+Gormsen, et al., No. 22-cv-03419 (N.D.
+Cal.
+June 9, 2022) (together with the Wolfson Action, the "Derivative Actions").
+Plaintiff Woodward asserts substantively similar allegations and causes of action as those asserted in the Wolfson Action.
+On August 4, 2022, the court granted the parties' stipulation to consolidate the Derivative Actions and to stay the consolidated action until the resolution of the pending motion to dismiss in the Securities Class Action.

-The defendants intend to vigorously defend the Derivative Action and cannot reasonably estimate any loss or range of loss that may arise from the litigation.
-Accordingly, the Company can provide no assurance as to the scope and outcome of this matter and no assurance as to whether its business, financial position, results of operations, or cash flows will not be materially adversely affected.
+The defendants intend to vigorously defend the Derivative Actions and cannot reasonably estimate any loss or range of loss that may arise from the litigations.
+Accordingly, the Company can provide no assurance as to the scope and outcome of these matters and no assurance as to whether its business, financial position, results of operations, or cash flows will not be materially adversely affected.